 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.

-When cruising up the Chao Phraya River, the massive ochre-roofed wiharn of Wat Kalayanamit on the western bank in Thonburi is among the most attention grabbing structures on the riverfront.
-Unlike nearby Wat Arun, this imposing, ornate, historic temple doesn’t attract many foreign tourists, but — underrated as it may be — Wat Kalayanamit is well worth a visit.
+The massive ochre-roofed wihaan of Wat Kalayanamit on the western bank of the Chao Phraya in Thonburi is among the most attention-grabbing structures on the riverfront.
+Unlike nearby Wat Arun, this historic temple doesn’t attract many foreign tourists, but — underrated as it may be — Wat Kalayanamit is well worth a visit.

 The Chinese played a central role in Bangkok’s economic and cultural landscape throughout the 1800s, and many ethnic Chinese continue to inhabit the old alleyways near Wat Kalayanamit.
-Although the temple’s main wiharn is built in traditional Thai style, neighbouring buildings such as the ubosot (ordination hall), feature distinctively Chinese architectural and decorative influences.
-More subtle touches of Chinese religious culture — such as chubby travelling Buddhas, guardian spirits that resemble Chinese soldiers, and the especially long incense sticks offered to them — are evident throughout Wat Kalayanamit.
+Although the temple’s main wihaan is built in traditional Thai style, neighbouring halls feature distinctively Chinese architectural and decorative influences.
+More subtle touches of Chinese religious culture — such as chubby travelling Buddhas, guardian spirits that resemble Chinese soldiers, and the especially long incense sticks offered to them — can be seen throughout Wat Kalayanamit.

-The main wiharn‘s grandeur is hard to argue with, but what it holds inside is even more awe-inspiring.
-Wat Kalyanamit’s principal Buddha image, which is made from limestone and has a gold leaf outer layer, is more than 15 metres high and nearly 12 metres wide.
-Twinkling crystal chandeliers and ornate murals surround the sitting Buddha, depicted in the subduing Mara pose.
-The Buddha image is known to Thais as Luang Paw Toh, and to local Chinese as Sam Po.
-For both groups, it’s a particularly cherished image.
+The main wihaan is supposedly the tallest in Thailand, but what it holds inside is even more awe-inspiring.
+The principle seated Buddha image, which is made from limestone and has a gold leaf outer layer, is more than 15 metres tall and nearly 12 metres wide.
+Twinkling crystal chandeliers and ornate murals surround the image, depicted in the subduing Mara posture.
+The Buddha image is known to Thais as Luang Por Toh, and to local Chinese as Sam Po.

 How to get there